GoogleCloudPlatform/pgadapter/README.md

 ### Options

-#### Required
+#### Connection Options

-The following options are required to run the proxy:
+See [connection options](docs/connection_options.md) for more details.

 ```
 -p <projectname>
   * The project name where the Spanner database(s) is/are running.
+If omitted, all connection
+    requests must use a fully qualified database name in the format
+    'projects/my-project/instances/my-instance/databases/my-database'.

 -i <instanceid>
   * The instance ID where the Spanner database(s) is/are running.
+If omitted, all connection
+    requests must use a fully qualified database name in the format
+    'projects/my-project/instances/my-instance/databases/my-database'.

 -d <databasename>
   * The default Spanner database name to connect to.
 This is only required if you want PGAdapter to